 Montezuma Audubon Center

 Wildlife abounds at the Montezuma Audubon Center outside of Savannah, making it an exciting place to spend time exploring in any season.
 In particular, the center provides a sanctuary for an abundance of birds, which is why they are hosting a bird-friendly snowshoeing event this February.
 Guests will enjoy a bird-friendly chocolate tasting and, according to Montezuma Audubon Center, “discover how these sweet treats are created while protecting important habitats where warblers and other neotropical migrants spend the winter months.”

 Bethpage State Park + Bethpage Bikeway

-With free off-season parking in the park and easy access to Bethpage Bikeway from a number of nearby towns, either Bethpage State Park or the bikeway is a good choice for snowshoeing.
+With free off-season parking in the park and easy access to Bethpage Bikeway from a number of nearby towns, either Bethpage State Park or the bikeway is a good choice for snowshoeing in New York.
 The park itself has plenty of wide-open space to explore while the bikeway offers an easy-to-follow trail leading to a few picturesque preserves.
 Rolling hills add a nice challenge to either.
 The bikeway itself spans over 13 miles, but you’ll want to hop on near the town of Bethpage.

 Robert Moses State Park

 New Yorkers are beach people by nature — it is the East Coast, after all — so it should be no surprise that a beach-adjacent snowshoeing location would make this list.
 Check out the infamous Robert Moses Lighthouse at the namesake state park, and, if you’re up for putting in some long-distance trekking (it’s a little over three miles one way), head to Fire Island’s Kismet Beach.

 Blydenburgh County Park